 Looking for more walks?

-Download our other self-guided Melbourne walking itineraries, designed to help you explore the city on foot.
+Download more self-guided Melbourne walking itineraries, to get a dose of the outdoors on foot.
 Try ‘On the waterfront’, a picturesque route along the Yarra River.
-‘A walk in the park’, past cathedrals and the nearby gardens.
+And ‘A walk in the park’, past cathedrals and the nearby gardens.
 Or ‘Aboriginal Melbourne’, which reveals some of the city’s Indigenous heritage and culture.
-Or drop into the Visitor Hubs at Queen Victoria Market or Melbourne Town Hall for more recommendations.